skst328/scope-timer/README.md

 * `ScopeTimer.profile_block(name: str)`

-  The recommended way to profile a block of code.
+  Profiles a block of code.
 It can be used as a context manager (`with`).
 It automatically handles starting and stopping the timer.

   Parameters:
   - `name (str)`: The identifier for the scope.

 * `ScopeTimer.profile_func(name: str = None)`

-  The recommended way to profile a function.
+  Profiles a function.
 It can be used as a decorator (`@`).
 It automatically handles starting and stopping the timer.

   Parameters:
   - `name (str)`: The identifier for the scope.
 If not provided, the decorated function’s name will be used automatically.